jhedstrom/drupalextension/STEPS.md

 @Given a/an :type (content )with the title :title</code></summary>

 <br/>
-Creates content of the given type
+Creates content of the given type.
 <br/><br/>

 ```gherkin